Module 2: The Consumption of Information

 Because of this, it is said that Knowledge is a justified, true belief.

-But in building knowledge, there are multiple levels on which meaning can be lost: People can be ignorant of facts, they can misinterpret information, and because of those things, they can construct a towering assemblage of beliefs that are not true.
+In building knowledge, there are multiple levels on which meaning can be lost: People can be ignorant of facts, they can misinterpret information, and because of those things, they can construct a towering assemblage of beliefs that are not true.
 While facts can be learned and information clarified, the third instance is the most troubling because often once people have untrue beliefs ossified in their heads, it is difficult to shake them out.

 The process through which people decide what is true and justified occurs constantly in both personal and public spheres.
 Individuals map out the world in their minds, weighing evidence and experience to try to figure out the best way forward.
 But it also happens in society, whenever people communicate their personal ideas to one another in the public sphere.
 These ideas are compared, contrasted, and tested to see if and how they may be true.
 Ideally, in this way a society would come to justified, true beliefs, or knowledge.
 Writing research papers may become a more interesting act if students recognize that every paper they write is part of the test that justifies beliefs, is part of the societal conversation that determines the best way forward.

-Being informed means more than finding the exact fact that backs up your thesis; it means understanding how different facts fit together to create knowledge.
+Often people take shortcuts when they approach research.
+But being informed means more than finding the exact fact that backs up your thesis; it means understanding how different facts fit together to create knowledge.
 In the quest for knowledge, people rely on primary, secondary, and tertiary sources of information.
 Often there is a misconception that one kind of source is better than another, that primary sources are the real information that then gets filtered down into secondary, and finally tertiary sources.
 But this is an oversimplified view of how these sources work together to create knowledge.
 Two examples that spring to mind are the Haymarket Riot and vaccines, which provide two useful case studies about sources.
 Timothy Messer-Kruse is a professor of history who has been researching the Haymarket Riot for over a decade.
 He has written books and articles about the 1886 labor dispute in which a bomb was thrown at the police.
-Several police officers died, and the ensuring trial led to the conviction of eight labor activists.
+Several police officers died, and the ensuing trial led to the conviction of eight labor activists.
 The interesting thing about this is that the trial is most often presented as a railroading in which no evidence was presented to actually link the suspects to the bombing.
 Decades upon decades of history courses have taught it this way, in fact.
 But when a student’s in-class observation spurred Professor Messer-Kruse to investigate the trial transcripts, he learned that there was a substantial body of evidence linking the suspects to the crime, and in fact, that the Haymarket Riot had been incorrectly taught for all those years.
 But when he tried to correct the Wikipedia page about it, he was told that their editorial practices give preference to consensus over primacy.
 That is, until more secondary sources report what the primary source actually said, as opposed to the incorrect information, that he would not be allowed to change it.
 A researcher might be tempted to draw the conclusion that secondary and tertiary sources should not be trusted.
 But keep in mind that primary sources are always products of their times, and thus, a political speech from 1960 will not reflect an understanding of the present world, just as the Declaration of Independence won’t tell you who won the American Revolution, and an original research study about living with AIDS written in 1999 won’t explain the current best practices.
 Also, a distanced summary of a field that reflects all of its ups and downs and points and counterpoints is likely to give you a better understanding of the field than reading a single experiment or research paper.
 For instance, if you read Andrew Wakefield’s Ileal-Lymphoid-Nodular Hyperplasia, Non-Specific Colitis, and Pervasive Developmental Disorder in Children, published in Lancet, 1998 (a primary source), you might find it persuasive in its indication that vaccines are linked to autism.
 However, reading a broader overview of the field, for instance a secondary source such as Good Investigative Reporting May Finally Debunk the Myth that Vaccines Cause Autism, published in Harvard Health Publications would reveal that the study was ultimately retracted by Lancet in 2010 because the research methods were flawed.
 Thus, being information literate means more than finding the exact article that backs up your thesis; it means understanding how all the articles fit together within the broader structure and knowledge of the discipline.
 Information literacy demands attention to both primary and secondary sources as well as the critical thinking necessary to evaluate each for timeliness, credibility, and bias.

-Being informed means more than finding the exact fact that backs up your thesis; it means understanding how different facts fit together to create knowledge.
+Often people take shortcuts when they approach research.
+But being informed means more than finding the exact fact that backs up your thesis; it means understanding how different facts fit together to create knowledge.
 In the quest for knowledge, people rely on primary, secondary, and tertiary sources of information.
 Often there is a misconception that one kind of source is better than another, that primary sources are the real information that then gets filtered down into secondary, and finally tertiary sources.
 But this is an oversimplified view of how these sources work together to create knowledge.

 Two examples that spring to mind are the Haymarket Riot and vaccines, which provide two useful case studies about sources.

 Timothy Messer-Kruse is a professor of history who has been researching the Haymarket Riot for over a decade.
 He has written books and articles about the 1886 labor dispute in which a bomb was thrown at the police.
-Several police officers died, and the ensuring trial led to the conviction of eight labor activists.
+Several police officers died, and the ensuing trial led to the conviction of eight labor activists.
 The interesting thing about this is that the trial is most often presented as a railroading in which no evidence was presented to actually link the suspects to the bombing.
 Decades upon decades of history courses have taught it this way, in fact.
 But when a student’s in-class observation spurred Professor Messer-Kruse to investigate the trial transcripts, he learned that there was a substantial body of evidence linking the suspects to the crime, and in fact, that the Haymarket Riot had been incorrectly taught for all those years.
 But when he tried to correct the Wikipedia page about it, he was told that their editorial practices give preference to consensus over primacy.
 That is, until more secondary sources report what the primary source actually said, as opposed to the incorrect information, that he would not be allowed to change it.

 A researcher might be tempted to draw the conclusion that secondary and tertiary sources should not be trusted.
 But keep in mind that primary sources are always products of their times, and thus, a political speech from 1960 will not reflect an understanding of the present world, just as the Declaration of Independence won’t tell you who won the American Revolution, and an original research study about living with AIDS written in 1999 won’t explain the current best practices.
 Also, a distanced summary of a field that reflects all of its ups and downs and points and counterpoints is likely to give you a better understanding of the field than reading a single experiment or research paper.